 It gets tense when a Slitheen attacks Mickey’s flat with him and Jackie inside.
 They get help from the Doctor; Rose and Harriet.
 It turns out the Slitheen are made of calcium and can be killed by vinegar.

-Pretty soon, the Slitheen advance their plans as they try to persuade the world that it’s at war and demand the access codes from the United Nations for a nuclear strike.
+Pretty soon, the Slitheen advance their plans as they try to persuade the world that they’re at war and they demand the access codes from the United Nations for a nuclear strike.
 The Doctor knows this is a lie.

 The Doctor has a plan to stop the Slitheen and to save the world.
 But it could mean him losing Rose in the process, something Jackie is not happy about.
 In the end, Harriet makes that decision for him.